Important Travel Document Information – Please Read

 Make an appointment for an interview

-While interviews are not compulsory for applicants under the age ranges listed below, consular personnel have the authority to require an interview with any applicant, regardless of age.
+While interviews are not compulsory for applicants, consular personnel have the authority to require an interview with any applicant, regardless of age.
+We will advise you accordingly on how and where to book your appointment.

 The following are some instances where expedited transit visa appointments may be considered: